unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/03_create/01_overview.md

 ![Generate Resources](images/generateResources.png "Generate Resources")

 If you update your Data Store, you can update the API's corresponding resources and representations by clicking on the **Update** button in the same window.

+### Switch imported Entity Store version

+If you create a new version of an Entity Store that is imported by a Web API (see [Versioning](technical-resources/apispark/guide/explore/versioning "Versioning")), you can update the Web API's **Import** to switch to the new version of the Entity Store.

+To switch the version of an imported Entity Store, open the importing Web API.
+Open the **Settings** tab, and select the imported Entity Store from the **Imports** section in the left panel.

+Open the **Version** drop-down menu from the central panel and select the new version of your Entity Store.

+You will be prompted to select whether or not to automatically add any new resources to your API, and to update existing ones.
+We recommend keeping this box checked.

+Go back to the API's **Overview** to view your updated resources and representations.

+> **Note:** You can only switch an imported entity store to a version which is superior to the one currently imported.